brueshi/Financial-Reporting-Dashboard/README.md

 ## About This Project

 This project was developed to demonstrate financial analytics engineering capabilities for a SaaS business model.
-It addresses key requirements from the Analytics Engineer role at Automattic, including SQL proficiency, programming skills, data visualization expertise, and experience with financial data and large datasets.
+It addresses key requirements for a Data Engineering role, including SQL proficiency, programming skills, data visualization expertise, and experience with financial data and large datasets.

 The implementation demonstrates how financial data can be transformed into actionable insights to support decision-making in a distributed, global company with diverse business models and customer segments.